c100k/libmodulor/README.md

 _If you're not seeing the mermaid chart (e.g. on npm), head to GitHub._

-Note that we'll only develop one use case in this Guide but you get the idea.
+Please note that we'll only develop one use case to keep the Guide straightforward but you'll quickly get the idea to develop all the orders by yourself.

 Here are the steps we're going to follow.
+Don't worry.
+Even though it seems a lot, it will be super quick, efficient and straight to the point.

 1. [Create the project](./docs/getting-started/001_Create_the_project.md)
 1. [Create the App](./docs/getting-started/002_Create_the_App.md)